aamorimsimoes/aamorimsimoes/README.md

 ## Hi there!

-I am a developer with knowledge of Javascript and PHP.
+I'm a recent graduate developer.
 I have some projects hosted, so feel free to check out.
 Currently with my fullstack course completed, i'm searching for a web developer job vacancy.
 In my free time i'm doing online courses such as advanced Javascript in order to consolidate knowledge.
 I genuinely love learning, is something i find incredibly rewarding and challenging.